 |The charger craddle

 of the LE-10 is really big compared with the calculator.

-charging time the craddle works as a comfortale stand
+charging time the cradle works as a comfortable stand

 of the LE-10.